OpenShoppingList/open-shopping-list/README.md

 ## Features
 * Create multiple lists to organize items by store or occasion.
 * Add extra information to indicate the quantity, price etc.
+* Add Items faster with an autocompletion feature.
 * Completely free without ads or premium features to download for Android.

 ## License